 The answer to that question is like many things in life – it depends.
 Things that affect your savings will be the size of your pool project, the size of the pool companies you’re considering and how much you want to be involved with your project.

-If you compare what it costs to build a pool yourself versus a large, multi-city retail construction company who has to pay for offices, marketing, vehicles, employees, and a large owner pay check your saving could be significant.
+If you compare what it costs to build a pool yourself versus a large, multi-city retail construction company who has to pay for offices, marketing, vehicles, employees, and a large owner pay check your savings could be significant.
 Most pool companies strive to maintain at least a 20% cost to profit ratio at a minimum, but depending on the size of the pool project your savings could be significantly higher.

 Instead of financing these overhead costs, you will be paying the people who build the pool each and every day.
 Essentially you’re dealing directly to build and pay for your project instead of paying a middle man for your backyard.